Equal Employment Opportunity

-- Employees are treated, during employment, without regard to race, color, religion, sex, age, national origin, disability, or Vietnam veteran or special disabled veteran status.
+- Employees are treated, during employment, without regard to race, color, religion, sex, age, national origin, sexual orientation, gender identity, disability, or protected veteran or special disabled veteran status.
 The Company will not discriminate against employees based on any of these factors and shall take affirmative action to ensure that employees are treated without regard to any of these factors.

-- All personnel actions such as recruiting, hiring, training, promoting, compensation, benefits, transfers, layoffs, returns from layoff, Company-sponsored training, educational assistance, and social and recreational programs are administered without regard to race, color, religion, sex, age, national origin, disability or veteran status.
+- All personnel actions such as recruiting, hiring, training, promoting, compensation, benefits, transfers, layoffs, returns from layoff, Company-sponsored training and educational assistance are administered without regard to race, color, religion, sex, age, national origin, sexual orientation, gender identity, disability or protected veteran status.

-- All employment decisions will be based so as to further the principle of employment opportunity.
+All employment decisions will be based on the principles of equal employment opportunity.
 Management shall base employment decisions only on valid job requirements.
 To ensure that promotion decisions are in accord with the principles of equal employment opportunity, the Company will impose only valid requirements for promotional opportunities.

 - The Company will reasonably accommodate the physical and mental limitations of employees, unless such accommodation would impose an undue hardship.
 Employees with a disability who believe they need an accommodation to perform the essential functions of their jobs should contact an HR representative, who, along with the employee’s supervisor/manager, will meet with the requesting employee to discuss and identify the precise limitations resulting from the disability and any potential accommodations that might be made to help overcome the limitations.